VVoruganti/VVoruganti.github.io/src/posts/windows-with-wsl.md

 A neat trick of WSL is that if everything is running properly you can actually run windows .exe programs from within WSL.
-You can try this out by typing `explorer.exe .` This is a handy trick to open a file explorer in your WSL partition.
+You can try this out by typing `bash•explorer.exe .` This is a handy trick to open a file explorer in your WSL partition.

 Also handy if you want to run a windows program on files in WSL without manually moving them to Windows.
 I used this trick to develop Löve2D games from WSL